 works very part-time as a Developmental Therapist in Early Intervention.
 Sara believes "You can do anything with children if only you play with them"-a German proverb.

 Ashley Boyer graduated from Northern Illinois University in December 2008 earning a Bachelor’s Degree in Elementary Education, with a middle school endorsement in Language Arts and Social Studies.
-She started her teaching career in Dundee teaching 7th and 8th grade Reading.
-In 2009, she received an 8th Grade Language Arts position at North Boone Middle School, where she is still currently teaching.
-Ashley has been happily married for five years, and has two beautiful boys.
+She has been an 8th great Languages arts teacher since 2009.
+Ashley has been happily married and has two beautiful boys.
 Her interests include spending time with her family, participating and watching sporting events, and volunteering at her church.
 There are many reasons why she wants to be involved in The Superhero Center for Autism.
 Working with children has always been a passion for Ashley, hence a large reason why she became a teacher.
 Being able to connect the positive impact the Superhero Center for Autism will have on our community and the students who need this type of resource in our local schools is another huge reason she wants to be involved.
 Growing up in the area, she would like to give back to the community she calls home.
-She can see the potential, positive impact, and success the Center will bring to the area, and is excited to embark on this journey along with the many other talented board members.

 Barb Bressler is a developmental therapist for the Illinois Early Intervention Program.
 She has a Master's degree in Early Childhood Special Education and have been working in the field of providing services for kids with special needs for about 40 years.
 During this time, part of her role has been to help families access support services that they need to navigate the path that their superhero has led them down.
 She is very excited to be a part of the dream and reality of The Superhero Center because she knows there are many families who will benefit from the information, support, and "safe place to be" that this center will offer!